vakila/automerge.github.io/docs/quickstart.md

 sidebar_position: 1
 ---

-# Automerge: A quick tour
+# Hello Automerge: A quick tour

 Automerge is a suite of tools for building [local-first](https://www.inkandswitch.com/local-first) web applications with real-time synchronization that works on and offline.

-In this tutorial, we'll build a local-first multiplayer todo app with TypeScript, React, and Automerge.
-We'll discover how to:
+In this tutorial, you'll build a local-first multiplayer todo app with TypeScript, React, Vite, and Automerge.
+You'll discover how to:

 - Represent data as Automerge [documents]()
 - Store & synchronize a set of documents in an Automerge [repository]()